rursache/RSStarRating/README.md

 # RSRatingView
-RSRatingView is a simple Star Rating View for displaying star ratings and entering them (by touching the stars).
-It's written for iOS, in Swift 5.1.
-It also works with Interface Builder
+RSRatingView is a simple Star Rating View for displaying and editing star ratings.
+Works with Interface Builder

 ## Installation
 Use SPM to install this library